Michele-Carbone-New-Cover

 2. Mince the breadcrumbs and put them into a bowl with the milk.
 Leave them in the milk for 3 – 5 minutes, then squeeze out the milk.
 Add them to a large bowl containing all the other ingredients.

 3. Mix the meat, spices, breadcrumbs, etc. well, using your hands.
 Once the ingredients are mixed, form meatballs of about the size of a golf ball.
+(I did a little experiment and weighed a few of the meatballs before cooking them.
+They each weighed about 33 grams (a little over 1 ounce each) on my kitchen scale).
 Place the meatballs on a large plate as you prepare the sauce.

 Prepare the Tomato Sauce